A1011 road

 The A1011 is a road in East London, England which links Stratford with Canning Town, and Silvertown.

 Route

 Canning Town interchange

 The Canning Town interchange is a major interchange where the road meets the A13 and the A124 road.
 The interchange also consists of the Canning Town bus station and Canning Town station, which is on the Jubilee line to Stratford, Central London and Stanmore.
 The DLR also stops here as 3 branches meet with services to Bank station, Tower Gateway DLR station, Poplar, Beckton, Custom House, London City Airport, Woolwich Arsenal station, Stratford station and Stratford International station.

 Future

 Silvertown Tunnel

-The proposed Silvertown Tunnel is expected to end on the A1011 Silvertown Way.
-The scheme is expected to be completed in 2025.
-There will be tolls to use the tunnel, as well as the Blackwall Tunnel, making the Rotherhithe Tunnel and Tower Bridge busier.
+The Silvertown Tunnel opened on 7 April 2025, linking Silvertown in east London to the Greenwich Peninsula.
+Both the Silvertown and Blackwall tunnels are tolled.

 Royal Docks corridor

 There are also plans for Silvertown Way and North Woolwich Road.